 The Government Services branch includes Shared Services SA (SSSA); Procurement (including the office of the Chief Procurement Officer) and managing the End User Computing (EUC) program; and Work Injury Services.

 SSSA delivers corporate and business services for South Australian Government departments in the areas of payroll, accounts payable, accounts receivable and financial services.
 You can learn more about SSSA here.

 The Work Injury Services team assists agencies manage workers’ compensation claims.
 Services include claims management, return to work, reporting, internal auditing and training for agencies.

-Our industrial relations team works with agencies to achieve fair, equitable and productive workplaces.
+The aim of the team is to achieve fair, equitable and productive workplaces.
 They develop and interpret industrial relations terms and conditions of employment, and provide expert advice to ministers and chief executives.

 The Industrial Relations and Policy Branch gives effect to the Government’s salaries and wages policy by ensuring that enterprise bargaining (external link) outcomes are consistent with budget and related policy statements.
 The team represents the public sector employer (Chief Executive DTF) in enterprise bargaining negotiations for major employment groups and agencies, and provides governance and support for other enterprise bargaining within the public sector.

 Some of the information provided in the industrial relations section (external link) of the DTF public website may be legal or technical in nature to preserve the intent of the relevant piece of information.
 If you need further explanation about any of the documents or information available on the public website, please contact the Human Resources area in your agency.

 Lifetime Support Authority (LSA )